whatsupmailbox/whatsupmailbox.github.io/_posts/2015-12-01-Glossybox-Limited-Edition-Holiday-2015-Box-Review.md

 <DD>Value $15</DD>
 </DL>

 <p>I love Trust Fund Beauty nail polishes!
-Not only are they 7-free, cruelty free, non-toxic and vegan, but they also apply really smoothly and last long.</p>
+Not only are they 7-free, cruelty free, non-toxic and vegan, but they also apply really smooth and last long.</p>

 <br>